 Many of these types of products contain essential oils such as eucalyptus and/or peppermint and contain high levels of menthol and/or camphor which is great for reducing chest congestion and clearing nasal passages for older children and adults, but can be dangerous to use around small children.
 Even if these are “fragrance” oils instead of essential oils, the menthol scent can cause adverse reactions and cause breathing to become shallow and labored in little ones.

 The reason behind this is that menthol and other similar substances can stimulate the cold receptors in the lungs which causes respiration to become more restricted.
 Think about going outside during bitterly cold weather and taking a deep breath of that icy cold air.
 It makes it hard to breathe and can even be a bit painful.
 In an older child or adult our bodies can better handle this response, but in a young child or baby, their response to something like this is often going to be more severe due to the fact that they are still developing.

-* Here is a great recipe for a child safe chest rub from Aromahead.
-If you aren’t familiar Elemi, please click on the meme which will take you to a page on the Aromahead site where you can learn more.
+* Another child safe chest rub from Aromahead.
+If you aren't familiar Elemi, please click on the meme which will take you to a page on the Aromahead site where you can learn more.
 If you do not have Elemi, you can use Frankincense (Boswellia carterii) as a sub.

 You can learn more about why using oils such as peppermint and eucalyptus are not child safe here.

 * More info on why Vicks may not be the safest option for your family.

 Vicks VapoRub May Lead To Respiratory Distress In Babies And Toddlers